S3-working-group/s3-practical-guide/slides.md

 ---

-## # Peer Feedback
+## P2.2: Peer Feedback

-Invite a peer to give you feedback on:
+Invite a peer to give you some constructive feedback on:

 * performance in a role
 * general feedback about your participation and collaboration